Connect with others who understand.

 Myeloma prognosis is closely linked to myeloma stage.
 The stage describes how advanced the myeloma is and helps predict outcomes.
 People with higher stages of multiple myeloma have a poor prognosis.

-There are two systems often used to stage multiple myeloma.
+Two systems are often used to stage multiple myeloma.
 The Durie-Salmon Staging System determines stage based on:

 • Levels of hemoglobin, used to measure anemia (low levels of red blood cells)